-Bank may exercise enhanced due diligence at the time ofopening fiduciary accounts by intermediaries such as guardiansof estates executors, administrators, assignees, receivers etc. for e.g. while opening of the account of an administrator of theestate, it may be necessary to examine the Letter ofAdministration (Authority) as it would give a picture of theassets of the estate.
+Bank may exercise enhanced due diligence at the time of opening fiduciary accounts by intermediaries such as guardians of estates executors, administrators, assignees, receivers etc. for e.g. while opening of the account of an administrator of the estate, it may be necessary to examine the Letter of Administration (Authority) as it would give a picture of the assets of the estate.
 In cases of trust/nominee or fiduciary accounts whether the customer is acting on behalf of another person as trustee/nominee or any other intermediary is determined.
-In such cases, satisfactory evidence of the identity of theintermediaries and of thepersons on whose behalf they are acting, as also details of the nature of the trust or other arrangements in place shall be obtained.
+In such cases, satisfactory evidence of the identity of the intermediaries and of the persons on whose behalf they are acting, as also details of the nature of the trust or other arrangements in place shall be obtained.

-3.2.3.7.
-Due Diligence inCorrespondent Banking arrangement with Co-Operative Banks banks is in the nature of Correspondent banking arrangements, branches should monitor and review such arrangements to assess the risks including credit risk and reputational risk arising therefrom.
+3.2.3.7.Due Diligence in Correspondent Banking arrangement with Co-Operative Banks

+Branches have arrangements with co-operative banks wherein the latter open current accounts and use the cheque book facility to issue 'at par' cheques to their constituents and walk-in- customers for facilitating their remittances and payments.
+Since the 'at par' facility offered by commercial banks to co-operative banks is in the nature of Correspondent banking arrangements, branches should monitor and review such arrangements to assess the risks including credit risk and reputational risk arising therefrom.
 For this purpose, branches should retain the right to verify the records maintained by the client cooperative banks/ societies for compliance with the extant instructions on KYC and AML under such arrangements.